OMFG5716/react-list-container/README.md

 # React List Container

+### NOTE
+This fork of Sacha's work was created so that it can be used with React 16+ by adding create-react-class as a dependency.

 A set of React container components (list & item) used to manage template-level subscriptions in Meteor apps.
 Supports client-side joins and nested trees.

 ### Install